-When the original MacBook Air was released by Apple way back in 2011, Intel set out on a quest to redefine what a Windows 10 laptop could be.
-You see, up until then, Windows laptops had a reputation for being notoriously cheap, unreliable and lame machines – the antithesis of the HP Spectre 13.
+When Apple launched the original MacBook Air back in 2011, Intel went on a journey to redefine what a Windows laptop was capable of.
+Until then, Windows laptops had a reputation of being notoriously cheap, shoddy and unhip devices – exactly the opposite of the HP Spectre 13.

-This all culminated in the best Ultrabooks, and seven years later, the best laptops keep becoming thinner, lighter and more powerful – Intel’s Ultrabooks have reached a level of near perfection that we haven’t seen from the MacBook Air in far too long.
+Intel’s quest resulted in the best Ultrabooks, and several years later, the best laptops keep getting thinner, lighter and more powerful by the minute – the Ultrabook has reached a level of near perfection that we haven’t seen from the MacBook Air in quite a while.

 Here is the HP Spectre 13 configuration sent to TechRadar for review: